stephen-moyer/Facet/docs/03_AttributeReference.md

 - You want most properties but need to hide a few sensitive ones
 - The majority of the source type should be included in the facet
 - Following the original Facet pattern for backward compatibility

+### Use **NullableProperties** when:
+- Creating query/filter DTOs where all search criteria are optional
+- Building patch/update models where only changed fields are provided
+- Implementing flexible API request models that support partial data
+- Generating DTOs similar to the Query DTOs in `GenerateDtos`

+**Important considerations:**
+- Value types (int, bool, DateTime, enums) become nullable (int?, bool?, etc.)
+- Reference types (string, objects) remain reference types but are marked nullable
+- Disable `GenerateBackTo` to avoid mapping issues from nullable to non-nullable types

 ---